About

 The Upper Darby Township and Sellers Memorial Free Public Library system dates from the 1930s.
-Beginning with a small collection of 1300 gift books in two rented rooms, the library has grown to a library system with three branches and a collection of over 118,00 books, magazines, Audiobooks, music CDs, and DVDs available for borrowing.
+Beginning with a small collection of 1300 gift books in two rented rooms, the library has grown to a library system with three branches and a collection of over 118,00 books, magazines, audiobooks, music CDs, and DVDs available for borrowing.
 Highlights:

 1930